helium/HIP/00xx-wallet-owner-pay-onboard.md

 - Hotspot Owners: if a user has purchased a hotspot from a maker that has subsequently left the ecosystem and has run out of onboarding credits they will now be able to onboard their devices more easily
 - Helium MCC: there will likely have to be some flag in the onboarding server to determine whether a maker is active or not.
 Helium Foundation will likely need to be in charge of managing this
 - Network Users: it is bad for coverage if we have perfectly good hardware in the field which can't be onboarded
+- Hotspot App Developers/Creators: will need to implement changes in the app for the option to pay from the customers wallet

 ## Detailed Explanation